 Warrant Liability Fair Value Adjustment.
-On June 21, 2016, we sold an aggregate of 9,375,000 shares of common stock and warrants to purchase up to 4,218,750 shares of our common stock at a public offering price of \$2.40 per share of common stock sold.
+On September 21, 2016, we sold an aggregate of 9,375,000 shares of common stock and warrants to purchase up to 4,218,750 shares of our common stock at a public offering price of \$2.40 per share of common stock sold.
 We accounted for these warrants as a liability instrument measured at their fair value.
 The fair values of these warrants have been determined using the Black-Scholes valuation model ("Black-Scholes").
 The warrants are subject to remeasurement at each balance sheet date, using Black-Scholes, with any changes in the fair value of the outstanding warrants recognized in the accompanying statements of operation.
-For the three months ended March 31, 2017, we recognized a \$1.5 million gain in the fair value adjustment related to the warrant liability.
+For the nine months ended September 30, 2017, we recognized a \$2.8 million gain in the fair value adjustment related to the warrant liability primarily due to the decrease in our stock price during the period.